sio2k/k8stest/README.md

 * Kubernetes is used to automat deployment, scaling, and management of containerized applications
 * Helm Charts are used to define, manage, install, and upgrade Kubernetes applications
 * To compose an application and database layer in a correct fashion,MongoDb is used as a database it is exposed to other pods on the k8s via service.
 Community helm chart is used to provision the database.
 * Mongo-express is a custom helm chart to deploy a Web-based MongoDB admin interface.
-Mongo-express is exposed to the world via ngnix ingress.
+Mongo-express is exposed via ngnix ingress.
 DNS is not configured so you can modify host files to test locally

 ### To execute
 * prerequisite to be installed